by Melissa Powell

 Melissa Powell Contact

-Melissa is a registered dietitian and dietetics lecturer in the Health and Human Performance Department at UT Chattanooga.
-She and her husband, Chris, are the proud parents of a playful son, Craig.
+Melissa is a registered dietitian and lecturer in the Health and Human Performance Department’s Dietetics Program at UT Chattanooga.
+She and her husband, Chris, are the proud parents of their 7-year-old son, Craig.
 She enjoys time with her church family, taming her lab mutts–Mabel and Moses—wine with neighbors and traveling south for a beach vacation or visit with her nieces.
 Her favorite subjects are faith, food, farming, family, friends and football.
-She earned a bachelor’s degree in nutrition from Samford University and a master’s degree in health education from UTC, and is working on her doctorate in UTC’s LEAD Program.
+She earned a bachelor’s degree in nutrition from Samford University, a master’s degree in health education from UTC, and is working on her doctorate in UTC’s LEAD Program.